Templates

 Applying Templates

-ishmael ~ # bastille template ALL username/template
+ishmael ~ # bastille template ALL project/template

 [proxy01]: